 On Thursday, April 30, we will launch Social Finance Connects, a monthly interactive web conference for those involved in the field.
 Contact Joanna Reynolds for further information (email@example.com).

 And we have a two-day workshop coming up for not-for-profits interested in the technical application of social finance through the Innoweave program.

 You can find us at these upcoming events:

 - Canadian Housing & Renewal Association Congress 2012 (May 2nd)

 For regular updates on what we are working toward as well as with Centre events, visit impactinvesting.marsdd.com.
 We also invite you to visit socialfinance.ca for sector reports and discussions, and to become involved as a contributor to the site.

-Joanna is Associate Director, MaRS Centre for Impact Investing and has worked with MaRS and Social Innovation Generation National since 2008 on the advancement of social finance in Canada.
+Joanna was the Associate Director of the MaRS Centre for Impact Investing and worked with MaRS and Social Innovation Generation National on the advancement of social finance in Canada.
 See more…